 Another study found that the physiological act of lifting the cigarette to your mouth and taking a puff has been vastly underestimated – perhaps deliberately, as most cessation studies are funded by pharmaceutical companies who sell nicotine cessation aids.

 David Kroch, in his book Smoking, The Artificial Passion, has another interesting point to make.
 Whereas morphine and cocaine were rapidly adopted as drugs of ‘abuse’ when produced in a pure form, nicotine, stripped from tobacco, has rarely been popular.

-(Incidentally, 67% of e-cig users believe electronic cigarettes are less addictive than cigarettes.)
+With that in mind, it’s not surprising that 67% of e-cig users believe electronic cigarettes are less addictive than cigarettes.

 5. A Stimulant – AND a Relaxant!